≡ Menu

 Can someone with a DUI qualify for life insurance?

 Whether or not someone with a DUI can qualify for life insurance will depend on the specific insurance company and the circumstances of the DUI.
-Some insurance companies may be willing to offer coverage to individuals with a DUI, while others may decline to offer coverage or charge higher premiums.
+Some insurance companies may be willing to offer coverage to individuals with a DUI, while others may decline to provide coverage or charge higher premiums.

 Factors that may be taken into consideration when determining eligibility for life insurance with a DUI include:

-• The length of time since the DUI: Insurance companies may be more likely to offer coverage to individuals who have been sober for an extended period of time and can demonstrate that they have taken steps to address any substance abuse issues.
+• The length of time since the DUI: Insurance companies may be more likely to offer coverage to individuals who have been sober for an extended period and can demonstrate that they have taken steps to address any substance abuse issues.

-• Other factors: Insurance companies may also consider other factors, such as the individual’s age, health, and overall risk profile, when determining eligibility for life insurance with a DUI.
+• Other factors: Insurance companies may also consider other factors, such as the individual’s age, health, and overall risk profile when determining eligibility for life insurance with a DUI.

 What factors will come into play when determining qualification after a DUI?

-• How many DUI’s have you received?
+• How many DUIs have you received?

 • What was the date of your last DUI?